I – V 07:00-21:00

 • Avoid dense grass, do not wade into tall grass or shrubs.

-Vaccination – the most effective specific protection:
+Vaccines – the most effective specific protection:

 • One can choose a regular or accelerated vaccination schedule.

-• The effectiveness of vaccination is proven by epidemiological data: in Austria, where a national vaccination program was introduced, the incidence has decreased more than 12 times.
+• The effectiveness of vaccination is proven by epidemiological data: in Austria, where a national vaccination program was introduced, the incidence decreased more than 12 times.